 In our opinion, the best time to go to Playa Del Carmen is in the shoulder months of April, May, November, and December.

 We especially love going towards the end of November/first week of December right after Thanksgiving.
-During the timeframe of late November to December, hurricane season has passed and the humidity is low.
-We’ve been to the Cancun/PDC area three times during this timeframe and were always been met with perfect weather!
+During the timeframe of late November to December, hurricane season has passed and the humidity is way lower compared to other times of the year.
+We’ve been to the Cancun/PDC area four times during this timeframe and were always been met with near perfect weather!

 For the best weather, plan to travel to Playa Del Carmen between December and April.
 Even though the crowds are heavier, you’ll experience near-perfect weather and can find some pretty cheap flights and room rates if you book at least 3 months in advance.